What is the best time for visiting the National Park?

 - Boat Cruises: The best way to traverse the protected forests is by availing the Boat cruises across Periyar Sanctuary.

-What kind of accommodation facilities are the best nearby Periyar National Park forests?
+What kind of accommodation facilities are available at Periyar National Park?

 The best accommodations that are suitable for all kinds of tourists that visit Periyar National Park are the wildlife resorts or wildlife lodges that are situated at a very convenient distance from the wildlife sanctuary.
 All these lodges and resorts can plan the boat safaris or jeep safaris inside the forest for those who stay in there.